Superdanby/Blog/content/Setup a Multi-Node Local Openshift Cluster.md

 1. `ansible-playbook -i [path_to_inventory_file] playbooks/prerequisites.yml`
 2. `ansible-playbook -i [path_to_inventory_file] playbooks/deploy_cluster.yml`.

 At first, I chose 2 machines and tried to use their IP to setup a small cluster.
 The components are 1 master + infra node and 1 compute node.

+| 01 | 02 |
+| --- | --- |
+| master + infra | compute |

+## RPM Version Unmatched

+I quickly ran into the first problem.
+Ansible complained about package version unmatched.
+It was expecting `origin-3.11.0` while the Fedora repository provides `origin-3.11.1`.
+This could be fixed by [specifying the subversion in the inventory file](https://github.com/Superdanby/Openshift-Ansible-Domjudge/blob/master/openshift_install_config/hosts.domjudge#L799).

+## Success?

-The install went smoothly without any error produced.
+The install went smoothly without any error produced afterwards.
 Verifying the installation from command line with `sudo oc get pods` also seemed fine.
 I was so excited until I found that I couldn't access the web console.
 Apparently, something gone wrong.
 I didn't found many people have the same problem as mine.
 In most cases, web console not showing up always comes with an installation error.
 Not getting any constructive feedback from Googling, I then went back and check the installation requirements which stated that DNS is required.

-| 01 | 02 |
-| --- | --- |
-| master + infra | compute |

 # Setting up DNS